pachterlab/kb_docs/docs/source/manuals/bustools.rst

 -m, --memory=STRING  Maximum memory used (default: 4G).

--T, --temp=STRING  Location and prefix for temporary files (required if using -p, otherwise defaults to output path).
+-T, --temp=STRING  Location and prefix for temporary files (required if using ``-p``, otherwise defaults to output path).

 -o, --output=STRING  Filename to output sorted BUS file into.